 Harlan real estate is some of the most expensive in Indiana, although Harlan house values don't compare to the most expensive real estate in the U.S.

-Because occupations involving physical labor dominate the local economy, Harlan is generally considered to be a blue-collar town.
-50.28% of the Harlan workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Harlan is a town of transportation and shipping workers, professionals, and sales and office workers.
-There are especially a lot of people living in Harlan who work in office and administrative support (14.93%), healthcare (11.34%), and management occupations (4.71%).
+When you are in Harlan, you'll notice that it is more blue-collar than most other communities in America.
+53.89% of Harlan’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Harlan is a town of transportation and shipping workers, sales and office workers, and professionals.
+There are especially a lot of people living in Harlan who work in office and administrative support (15.55%), healthcare (10.05%), and food service (3.89%).

 Also of interest is that Harlan has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 13.69% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Harlan telecommute to their jobs.
+Overall, about 11.53% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 As is often the case in a small town, Harlan doesn't have a public transportation system that people use for their commute.

 The most common language spoken in Harlan is English.
-Other important languages spoken here include German/Yiddish and French.
+Other important languages spoken here include German/Yiddish and Spanish.

 There are two complementary measures for understanding the income of a neighborhood's residents: the average and the extremes.
 While a neighborhood may be relatively wealthy overall, it is equally important to understand the rate of people - particularly children - who are living at or below the federal poverty line, which is extremely low income.
 Some neighborhoods with a lower average income may actually have a lower childhood poverty rate than another with a higher average income, and this helps us understand the conditions and character of a neighborhood.

 The neighbors in the neighborhood in Harlan are middle-income, making it a moderate income neighborhood.
-NeighborhoodScout's exclusive analysis reveals that this neighborhood has a higher income than 59.1% of the neighborhoods in America.
-With 17.6% of the children here below the federal poverty line, this neighborhood has a higher rate of childhood poverty than 64.9% of U.S. neighborhoods.
+NeighborhoodScout's exclusive analysis reveals that this neighborhood has a higher income than 55.2% of the neighborhoods in America.
+In addition, 1.7% of the children seventeen and under living in this neighborhood are living below the federal poverty line, which is a lower rate of childhood poverty than is found in 76.1% of America's neighborhoods.

-In the neighborhood, 45.3% of the working population is employed in manufacturing and laborer occupations.
-The second most important occupational group in this neighborhood is executive, management, and professional occupations, with 26.0% of the residents employed.
-Other residents here are employed in sales and service jobs, from major sales accounts, to working in fast food restaurants (19.0%), and 9.7% in clerical, assistant, and tech support occupations.
+In the neighborhood, 47.0% of the working population is employed in manufacturing and laborer occupations.
+The second most important occupational group in this neighborhood is sales and service jobs, from major sales accounts, to working in fast food restaurants, with 24.6% of the residents employed.
+Other residents here are employed in executive, management, and professional occupations (19.6%), and 8.7% in clerical, assistant, and tech support occupations.

 Culture is shared learned behavior.
 We learn it from our parents, their parents, our houses of worship, and much of our culture – our learned behavior – comes from our ancestors.
 That is why ancestry and ethnicity can be so interesting and important to understand: places with concentrations of people of one or more ancestries often express those shared learned behaviors and this gives each neighborhood its own culture.
 Even different neighborhoods in the same city can have drastically different cultures.